 We advise clients on a full range of disclosure and regulatory matters relating to the federal securities laws, including the Investment Company Act of 1940 and the Investment Advisers Act of 1940.
-We prepare registration documents, and help our clients in all phases of their operations, including disclosure, compliance, risk management, record-keeping, and oversight by independent directors.
+We prepare registration documents, and help our clients in all phases of their operations, including disclosure, compliance, risk management, record-keeping, valuation and oversight by independent directors.

 We proactively advise independent directors of investment companies to help them understand their fiduciary and oversight duties, and assist with evolving board governance issues.